intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 This section provides a quick start example for you to run Analytics Zoo Cluster Serving.
 To simplify the examples, we use docker to run Cluster Serving in these examples.
 If you do not have docker installed, [install docker]() first.

-Download Analytics Zoo newest release [here]() to your local repository and go to `analytics-zoo/docker/cluster-serving/`.
+Download Analytics Zoo latest release [here]() to your local repository and go to `analytics-zoo/docker/cluster-serving/`.
 Download the model [here]() and copy the files to your `analytics-zoo/docker/cluster-serving/model` directory.
 Your directory content should be:
 ```
 cluster-serving |
                -- |model